nathancarter/weblurch/doc/lean-example/tutorial-1.md

-built on that foundation uses the software [Lean](http://leanprover.github.io/) (actually, its [JavaScript implementation](https://github.com/leanprover/lean.js)) to validate documents expressing mathematics using dependant type theory.
+built on that foundation uses the software [Lean](http://leanprover.github.io/) (actually, its [JavaScript implementation](https://github.com/leanprover/lean.js)) to validate documents expressing mathematics using dependent type theory.

 ## What does it do?